No World Order

-No World Order is the fourteenth studio album by Todd Rundgren (credited to TR-i).
-It was released on July 6, 1993 for the Philips CD-i, making it the first interactive album in history.
+No World Order is the fourteenth studio album by American musician Todd Rundgren, credited as TR-i.
+It was released on July 6, 1993, for the Philips CD-i, making it the first interactive album in history.
 Its music was heavily influenced by electronica and rap.

 Interactive release

 This CD-only recording was available in an interactive version on Philips' short-lived CD-i format, as well as the Macintosh and Windows operating systems.
 The interactive version included the ability to alter the playback of the music by selecting a pre-determined sequence by either Rundgren or one of his four guest producers - Don Was, Jerry Harrison, Hal Willner and Bob Clearmountain.
 The interface allowed the listener to control various aspects of music playback.
 If the user did nothing, the Rundgren mix would start and play through to the end.

 The interactive interface presented standard playback controls and the following major functions, plus a help function: